meaningcrisis/meaningcrisis.github.io/docs/episodes/episode15.md

 - Pierre Hadot - Philosophy as a Way of Life: Spiritual Exercises from Socrates to Foucault
 - Margaret Visser – Beyond Fate

+## Key Ideas

+- Stoics like Marcus Aurelius and Epictetus develop new psychotechnologies like [Procheiron](/procheiron) and [Premeditatio](/premeditatio) that aim to remind them that there is a difference between the existential, modal meaning of an event, and the event itself.
+- Jesus is a personified [kairos](/kairos) and emphasized a different form of love called [agape](/agape).
+Like the love of a parent that transforms a child and turns it into a person, the love of god that flows through you towards other people can make you wiser. ("As the adult is to the child the sage is to the adult.")
+The idea is then that if you internalize Jesus analogous to how you can internalize Socrates (i.e. starting critical dialogues with yourself), kairos can take place in you, i.e. a radical shift in your salience landscape ("consciousness").

 ## Transcript